aliadelmahdi/ERI_Machine_Learning_FPGA/README.md

 The hardware design is verified using a **SystemVerilog UVM environment**.

-Verification includes:

-* stimulus generation using dataset samples
-* randomized testing
-* scoreboard comparison with the Python model
-* coverage of decision paths

 The goal is to ensure **hardware predictions match software results**.

 ---